-Another area in need of attention is when to inspect non-residential properties.
+Another area in need of policy development is when to inspect non-residential properties.
 Current policies require RESU staff to "physically check (non-residential) properties at least every six months.
 RESU had last visited (within the last six months) 65 percent of the 55 non-residential properties that it owns.
-RESU had no record of a visit date for 12 of these properties, and six properties were last visited in 2018.
+RESU did have a record of a visit date for 12 of these properties, and six properties were last visited in 2018.
 RESU staff said that certain non-residential properties are inaccessible or not easily accessed, making physical inspection difficult to conduct every six months.